An Honest Assessment for Residential Remodelers and Commercial GCs

 Jobber occupies a specific and genuine place in the general contractor software market — and that place is more valuable than the dismissive “not for construction” verdict that many comparison articles reach.
 For service-model residential remodeling GCs running kitchen renovations, bath remodels, additions, and similar projects with their own crews and a small, consistent sub pool, Jobber covers the operational fundamentals effectively: professional proposals with deposit collection and optional upgrade presentations, progress invoicing for milestone billing across multi-week projects, job costing to track margin by project type, multi-crew scheduling, GPS time tracking, client portal and communication, QuickBooks and Gusto integration, and CompanyCam for professional job documentation.

 The limitations are real and specific.
 No change order workflow means scope changes require workarounds that scale poorly with change order volume.
 No subcontractor payment tracking or lien waiver management creates gaps that represent real liability exposure for multi-sub operations.
 No AIA billing means commercial GC billing requirements can’t be met through Jobber alone.
 No Gantt chart means multi-phase project timeline management must happen outside the platform.
-These limitations matter enormously for some GC profiles and not at all for others — and the honest evaluation is always about which platform matches how your specific business actually operates, not which platform has the most features on a comparison table.
+These limitations matter enormously for some GC profiles and not at all for others — and the honest evaluation is always about which platform matches how your specific business actually operates.

-For GCs evaluating Jobber seriously, the 14-day trial covers the full Grow plan — enough access to run a real project through from proposal to progress invoicing to job costing and see whether the workflow matches your operation.
+For GCs evaluating Jobber seriously, the 14-day trial covers the full Grow plan.
 Test a progress invoice on an active project.
 Build a proposal with optional line items for a finish upgrade.
 Check the job costing report against a recently completed project.
 Those three tests will tell you more than any review article whether Jobber is the right platform for your remodeling business.

 Ready to test progress invoicing, job costing, and optional line items on a real remodeling project?